guzmanwolfrank/Data/SQLSalaryData/readme.md

 Another finding was that Oklahoma had the highest satisfaction scores in the survey.

 ## Conclusion
+An analysis of a fictional survey dataset generated using Python and SQL revealed the following key findings:

+The average salary in the survey is $140,061.62
+The highest earner is Tony Brown, a 47-year-old male speech pathologist from Guam who currently resides and works in Oklahoma onsite
+The highest count of age group belongs to 51 and over The scatter plot on Seaborn shows that the higher strata salaries pertain to higher education levels, with graduate school graduates and doctorate holders being the most frequent high earners
+Oklahoma had the highest satisfaction scores in the survey These findings suggest that there is a strong correlation between education level, salary, and job satisfaction.
+Additionally, the data suggests that Oklahoma is a desirable place to live and work.

+Recommendations

+Based on these findings, the following recommendations can be made:

+Individuals who are interested in maximizing their earning potential should consider pursuing higher education.
+Employers should invest in training and development programs for their employees.
+State and local governments should create policies that attract and retain high-skilled workers.

 ## Tech Stack / Requirements